aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 `PutRecordBatch` API call.
 There are a number of ways of doing so, such as:

 * Kinesis Agent: a standalone Java application that monitors and delivers files while handling file rotation, checkpointing, and retries.
-See: [Writing to Kinesis Data Firehose Using Kinesis Agent](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) in the *Kinesis Data Firehose Developer Guide*.
+See: [Writing to Amazon Data Firehose Using Kinesis Agent](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) in the *Amazon Data Firehose Developer Guide*.
 * AWS SDK: a general purpose solution that allows you to deliver data to a delivery stream from anywhere using Java, .NET, Node.js, Python, or Ruby.
-See: [Writing to Kinesis Data Firehose Using the AWS SDK](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-sdk.html) in the *Kinesis Data Firehose Developer Guide*.
+See: [Writing to Amazon Data Firehose Using the AWS SDK](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-sdk.html) in the *Amazon Data Firehose Developer Guide*.
 * CloudWatch Logs: subscribe to a log group and receive filtered log events directly into a delivery stream.
 See: [logs-destinations](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-logs-destinations-readme.html).
 * Eventbridge: add an event rule target to send events to a delivery stream based on the